MennovH/HomeAssistant/TokenRemover/DOCS.md

 6. Enable/disable the days on which TokenRemover should (not) run.
 7. When ready, start the add-on.

 #### Note: when refresh tokens - older than the defined number of days (+30 minutes to prevent a fast retrigger) - are found, Home Assistant core will be restarted.
 This step is necessary in order to make the changes permanent.
-You may want to run this add-on once in a while, e.g. with a nightly automation.

 #### Note: TokenRemover will update the auth file, which resides in the config/.storage directory.
 However, when an inactive device becomes active while TokenRemover is running, Home Assistant will restore the auth file from its cache.
-This shouldn't be much of an issue, because the timing must be right to achieve this.
-It is recommended to run this add-on when Home Assistant is not used much.
+This shouldn't be much of an issue, because the timing must be exactly right to achieve this.

 ## Example TokenRemover logging output
 The following images show example outputs of the add-on, which can be found in the logbook.